FAQ

 We recommend having at least 8GB of memory and about 1GB of free disk space available for Sigasi Visual HDL (SVH).

-Does SVH run on my OS?
+Does SVH Run on My OS?

 Windows and Linux